ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-pricing-payment-billing.markdown

 * Terminating a product you've been paying for yearly, will **not** stop your monthly payments.

 * Upscaling or downscaling a product you're paying for yearly, will **not** revoke the yearly agreement.
-  Expenses over the new product will be calculated according to its on-demand fee and charged for separately.
+  Expenses for the new product will be calculated according to its on-demand fee and charged-for separately.

 * **Adding nodes to an existing cluster** with a yearly contract, however, does **not** incur additional expenses beyond the cost of running the new nodes.